 Lastly, the other major Whole30 swap I made was using spaghetti squash noodles instead of the traditional rice noodles.

 Check out my post on how to make spaghetti squash if you’re not sure how to prepare them.
-They are a great choice for this recipe because the flavor pairs nicely with the cashews.
+They are a great choice for this recipe because the flavor pairs nicely with cashews.

 However, you could use zoodles (zucchini noodles) or sweet potato noodles as well.